yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 You'll learn in a very straightforward way how easy it is to use authorizations, Time and internationalization.
 The example on also add a comment system.

+_ps:_ You can download the source of the blog at [github.com/yogsototh/yosog](http://github.com/yogsototh/yosog).